codefresh-io/argo-hub/workflows/argo-workflows/versions/0.0.4/docs/resume-workflow.md

 ## Summary
 A wrapper on top of argo cli resume operation.

-The template provides the easy ability to resume a specific workflow by its name or by label/field selectors
+The template provides the easy ability to resume a specific workflow by its name

 ## Inputs/Outputs